MichaelC-Georgian/2FactorAuthenticationDemo/FinalDemoSMS/2FABySMS-README.md

 Step 9: Set our 2fa session value to false in our router.get logout method in index.js

-***Steps to do: Add verify, check, and cancel post handlers

 Changes:
 Added phonenumber to the users model.